 In order to provide the opportunity for vehicles at an intersection to safely cross or make left or right turns onto a through street, adequate sight distance must be provided.
 Sight distance should be based on the design speed for roadway.
 The sight distance requirements outlined below are required for all public street intersections and at all intersections of commercial driveways onto public streets generating more than 5 trips/hour.
-Internal driveway intersections on private property and residential driveways are excluded from these requirements.
+Internal driveway intersections located on private property and residential driveways are excluded from these requirements unless the driveways are located on a roadway with a functional classification of "Collector" or higher.